Ex-US Rep. George Santos faces sentencing for fraud after duping donors and voters

 They cite recent comments Santos has made on social media in which he casts himself as a victim of prosecutorial overreach.

-In a letter to the court this week, Santos stressed that he remains "profoundly sorry" for his crimes but objects to the sentence being sought, which he said is overly harsh.
+In a letter to the court this week, Santos stressed that he remains "profoundly sorry" for his crimes but said prosecutors' proposed sentence is too harsh.

 Santos’ lawyers have called for a two-year prison stint, which is the mandatory minimum sentence for aggravated identity theft.